 Uncertainty about how long a person will live is perhaps the most daunting of these risks.
 In 2010, assuming no future mortality improvements, the median 60-year-old man would have been expected to live to age 81 and the median 60-year-old women to live to age 84.
 As can be seen in Figure 1, however, there is substantial variation around these medians in projected actual age of death.
 Given the mortality patterns that prevailed in 2010, about 30 percent of men age 60 would have been expected to live to age 86 (an extra five years) and about 10 percent to age 92 (an extra eleven years).
-Among 60year-old women, about 30 percent would have been expected to live to age 89 (again, an extra five years) and about 10 percent to age 95 (an extra eleven years).6 Individuals with higher earnings have significantly longer life expectancies than those with lower earnings.7 With continuing improvements in longevity, the actual shares of men and women living to advanced ages are expected to be even larger than implied by these figures.
+Among 60-year-old women, about 30 percent would have been expected to live to age 89 (again, an extra five years) and about 10 percent to age 95 (an extra eleven years).
+6 Individuals with higher earnings have significantly longer life expectancies than those with lower earnings (Bosworth and Burke 2014).7 With continuing improvements in longevity, the actual shares of men and women living to advanced ages are expected to be even larger than implied by these figures.

-The fact that there is a significant chance of experiencing a lifespan greater than the median-in some cases, much greater than the median-presents a formidable challenge to a retiree seeking to allocate financial assets across his or her retirement years.
-A spending plan that ensures one's assets will last to the end of a greatly extended lifespan implies significantly lower consumption each year than would be supportable if a person could plan with certainty on needing to cover expenses only through the median remaining lifespan for someone of their age and sex.
-This implies that people are likely to sacrifice substantial wellbeing in early old age in order to be more confident of not running out of money in late old age.
+The fact that there is a significant chance of experiencing a lifespan substantially greater than the median presents a formidable challenge to a retiree seeking to allocate financial assets across his or her retirement A spending plan that ensures one's vears. assets will last to the end of a greatly extended lifespan implies significantly lower consumption each year than would be supportable if a person could plan with certainty on needing to cover expenses only through the median remaining lifespan for someone of their age and sex.
+This implies that many individuals may sacrifice substantial well-being in early old age in order to be more confident of not running out of money in late old age.